tumic0/QtPBFImagePlugin-styles/README.md

 This repository contains Mapbox GL styles usable with QtPBFImagePlugin for each schema.
 The styles are copies (sometimes with minor tweaks) of the original styles created by Mapbox, OpenMapTiles, Apollo Mapping, Esri, ... before they have started to use expressions.
-The OrdnanceSurvey and the VersaTiles style are backports of the original styles without expressions.
+The OrdnanceSurvey, VersaTiles and Protomaps styles are backports of the original styles without expressions.